f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     appliance-1#

-There are a few other VLAN related commands to show the configuration and running state of **vlan-listeners**. **show running-config vlan-listeners** will show the current configuration.
+There are a few other VLAN related commands to show the configuration and running state of **vlan-listeners**.
+The command **show running-config vlan-listeners** will show the current configuration.
 A VLAN listener is created for each VLAN and is responsible for rebroadcasting traffic within the VLAN.

-**NOTE: For Shared VLANs amongst different tenants, the VLAN must be tied to an external interface or LAG in order for the VLAN listener to be created.**
+**NOTE: For shared VLANs among different tenants, the VLAN must be tied to an external interface or LAG in order for the VLAN listener to be created.**

 .. code-block:: bash